 - On June 3, 2019

-Robotic Process Automation, often called RPA, enables companies to easily automate mundane, repetitive tasks in order to free up employees to perform higher value work.
+Robotic Process Automation, often called RPA, enables organizations to easily automate mundane, repetitive tasks in order to free up employees to perform higher value work.
 RPA covers a wide range of activities and is taking hold in every industry that prizes digital transformation.
 Let’s learn more about RPA and its benefits in the banking industry.

 In basic terms, RPA bots are taking over jobs that are usually handled by people; replicating their actions while interacting with application user interfaces.
 This can be something simple or more complex.
 For instance, sending an automated email to customers to confirm their account balance as a receipt of their payment is a form of robotic process automation.
 As the technology evolves, machine learning is able to provide more accurate responses that allow your organization to move tedious tasks once performed by employees to an automated model.